Jetpack Joyride: Reception and awards

 Jetpack Joyride received predominantly positive reviews.
 The iOS version holds an aggregate score of 90 out of 100 on Metacritic, based on 27 reviews, and 93.00% on GameRankings, based on ten reviews.
 The PSP version holds a score of 78.50% on GameRankings, based on four reviews.

-IGN's Justin Davis scored the iOS version 9 out of 10, calling it "the most addictive game from Halfbrick after the seminal Fruit Ninja", praising the random levels ("Halfbrick smartly included the perfect amount of randomness, to keep Joyride spicy.
+IGNs Justin Davis scored the iOS version 9 out of 10, calling it "the most addictive game from Halfbrick after the seminal Fruit Ninja", praising the random levels ("Halfbrick smartly included the perfect amount of randomness, to keep Joyride spicy.
 Players never quite know where the next missile will come from, or how the next set of lasers will be configured.
 It makes narrow escapes feel exhilarating"), boosts, and, especially, the "one more game" element of the three mission system.
 He was less impressed with the PSN version, scoring it 7.4 out of 10.
 He was critical of the lack of an online leaderboard (arguing "this makes Jetpack Joyride a high score game without any actual online competition") and the lack of HD graphics for the Vita and PlayStation 3, concluding that "Jetpack Joyrides inferior visuals, lack of online leaderboards and higher price tag make it inferior to the iOS and Android experience."

-Eurogamer's Kristan Reed scored the game 8 out of 10, writing "Jetpack Joyride is further evidence of Halfbrick's unseemly knack for producing games designed to test both the battery life of handheld gaming platforms and the sanity of players.
+Eurogamers Kristan Reed scored the game 8 out of 10, writing "Jetpack Joyride is further evidence of Halfbrick's unseemly knack for producing games designed to test both the battery life of handheld gaming platforms and the sanity of players.
 Needless to say, both run out eventually."
-Destructoid's Nick Chester scored it 9 out of 10, arguing that in the crowded field of endless runners, "Jetpack Joyride is comfortably the best in its class".
+Destructoids Nick Chester scored it 9 out of 10, arguing that in the crowded field of endless runners, "Jetpack Joyride is comfortably the best in its class".
 He was particularly impressed with the mission system, depth of extra features and responsive controls, calling the game "a hallmark of excellence […] a supreme title."